Queuing for an infinite bus line and aging branching process: Queuing system for a bus line

+Moreover, from Proposition~\ref{bus_gw}, the immigration term $I_n$ is distributed as $R(d_n\tau)$, so since $d_n$ is bounded by $n$.
+Finally, since $d_n \geq 2$,

+We can now apply Corollary ~\ref{thm:newborn} to complete the proof. \\ The point $(ii)$ when $d_n=d\wedge n$ and $\varrho(d-2)>1$ can be handled similarly and is simpler since $\mathscr{Z}_n = (\bZ_n(a), 0 \leq a \leq \mathfrak{a})$ is a multitype branching process (with a finite number of types).
+The counterpart Theorem \ref{thm:main} (i-ii-iii) is actually the classical Kesten Stigum theorem in the supercritical regime, see Theorem 1, Chapter V - Section 6 in \cite{AN}; while the proofs of Theorem \ref{thm:immigration} and Corollary~\ref{thm:newborn} in that finite dimension cases are the same.
+That completes the proof. \end{proof}

-It completes the proof. \end{proof} \begin{remark} We stress that \cite{Roit} deal with multitype branching process in random environment with immigration and we just apply here Theorems 1.2 and 1.3 in the constant environment case, where the assumptions can be easily verified.
-The results of the Corollary could be extended to the case of $a_n$ random, which follows a stationnary ergodic sequence.
-Let us note that in that case $b$ can have infinite components be infinite and new regimes appear, which could be of interest for a future work. \end{remark}
+\begin{remark} We stress that \cite{Roit} deals with multitype branching process in random environment with immigration and we just apply here Theorems 1.2 and 1.3 in the constant environment case, where the assumptions can be easily verified since we have $L^2$ moment assumptions.
+The results of next Corollary~\ref{corposit} could be extended to the case of $a_n$ random, which follows a stationary ergodic sequence.
+Let us note that in that case $b$ can have infinite components and new regimes appear, which could be of interest for a future work. \end{remark}